KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ⚔️ ♜ ⚖⟂ ◎ ∴

 #### Thyatira — The Path of Refinement
-“Hold fast… to him I will give the morning star.”
+"Hold fast… to him I will give the morning star."

 This is not the path of power,
 but of **clarity refined** through fire.